-For the competition funding, the application files must include a savings concept, with the calculation of the expected energy savings according to the guidelines of the scheme.
+For the funding competition and module 4, the application files must include a savings concept, with the calculation of the expected energy savings according to the guidelines of the scheme.
 The guidelines for example specify how to define the reference situation and new situation.